 In addition to needing the SendSMS role, users will also need to be added to a MBT or Twilio group as described in Step 5 below.
 Please note carefully that there are two requirements before a user can send a text through TouchPoint: (1) they must have the SendSMS role and (2) they must be included in at least one MBT or Twilio group.

-For Twilio Groups, enter the Name and Description you want for the group.
+Twilio Groups: Enter the Name and Description you want for the group.
 The name and description can be the same.
 Or, just give it a short name with a longer description.

 Example: Name = NextGen Description = Students 6th - 12th Grade

-For MBT Groups, the Campus and Group are set in MBT and selected from the dropdown list as you set up the Group.
+MBT Groups: The Campus and Group are set in MBT and selected from the dropdown list as you set up the Group.